 Employee participation in the ESPP is entirely voluntary.
-Employees of the Company and employees of its subsidiaries whose participation in the ESPP is approved, upon request, by the Company's Board of Directors or by the Benefits Committee are eligible to participate in the ESPP except: (i) employees who have been employed less than six months at the time shares would be purchased; (ii) employees who normally work less than 1,000 hours in a calendar year; (iii) employees who normally work less than five months in any calendar year; (iv) employees who immediately after a purchase of shares under the ESPP would own stock possessing 5 percent or more of the total combined voting power or value of all classes of stock in the Company; or (v) members of the Board of Directors who are not officers of the Company.
+Employees of the Company and employees of its subsidiaries whose participation in the ESPP is approved, upon request, by the Company's Board of Directors or by the Benefits Committee are eligible to participate in the ESPP except: (i) employees who have been employed less than six months at the time shares would be purchased; (ii) employees who normally work less than 1,000 hours in a calendar year; (iii) employees who immediately after a purchase of shares under the ESPP would own stock possessing 5 percent or more of the total combined voting power or value of all classes of stock in the Company; or (v) members of the Board of Directors who are not officers of the Company.
 An eligible employee may join the ESPP at any time.